MERCorg/merc/tools/mcrl2/README.md

 # Overview

-This workspace uses the crate `cxx` in `mcrl2-sys` to set up a `C`-like FFI between the Rust code and C++ code, with static assertions and some helpers for standard functionality such as `std::unique_ptr`.
+This workspace uses the crate `cxx` in `mcrl2-sys` to set up a `C`-like FFI between the Rust code and C++ code, with static assertions to ensure that the FFI matches and some helpers for standard functionality such as `std::unique_ptr`.
 The resulting interface is generally unpleasant to work with so the crate `mcrl2` has Rust wrappers around the resulting functionality.

-# Contributing
+# IDEs

 The `cc` crate used to build the mCRL2 toolset unfortunately does not generate a `compile_commands.json` that IDEs typically use to provide IDE support for C++